 In the event of revocation, the customer bears the direct costs of returning the goods.

-7.1.
+8.1.
 Delivery throughout Germany is made at the latest within 3 to 10 working days from receipt of order or (in the event of advance payment) after a payment order is issued to the transferring bank.
 Delivery to so-called “Packstationen” (parcel deposit locations for consignee pickup) is not possible.
-The conditions listed in Clause 4 apply to international deliveries.
+The conditions listed in Clauses 9.3/9.4 apply to international deliveries.